 What HomeAdvisor Says About Their Screening

 HomeAdvisor states that they perform certain background checks on service professionals in their network.
-It’s important to understand the specifics of their screening.
+It’s important to understand the specifics of Home Advisor’s Screening Process.

 Identity Verification: The First Step